raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/raspberry-pi-security.md

 ## Work with credentials files
 The final security recommendation (for now) is to make use of environmental variables to store credentials, such as email logins, that may be needed in user scripts.
 Environment variables are operating system level variables whose value can be used by software programs.
 As the values remain in the system, not in the script, there is less risk of exposing credentials.

 Let's create a simple file called `mycredentials`:

 ```
 nano ~/. mycredentials.env
 ```

-Now enter any information you may want and use a variable name you can call upon in your scripts.
+Now enter any information you may want and use a variable name you can call upon in your scripts prepended with an `export` command.
 For example:

 ```
-GMAIL_USERNAME=XXXXXXX
+export GMAIL_USERNAME='XXXXXXX'
-GMAIL_PASSWORD=XXXXXXX
+export GMAIL_PASSWORD='XXXXXXX'
 ```

 Now save the file and change its permissions so it is not readable by others: